epfl-ada/ada-2022-project-dadalife/index.md

 <img src="assets/images/index.png" alt="Film genre revelation"/>

-Now, let's perform a logistic regression on all movies to have a better idea of what attributes contribute most to revealing actors and actresses.
-The graph on the left shows the paramters that help actors become famous, and on the right we can see how these parameters evolved in the second film after an actor·ress revelation.
+Now, let's perform a logistic regression to have a better idea of what co-acting attributes contribute most to revealing actors and actresses.
+The graph on the left shows the parameters that help actors become famous, and on the right we can see how these parameters evolved in the second film after an actor·ress' revelation.
 This way you know what to focus on to become famous, but also what you should pay attention to when preparing your next movie.

 <img src="assets/images/regression_single.png" alt="ladder graph revelation features"/>